mertdeveci/The-most-costly-path-of-a-pyramid/README.md

  	       9 2 5 0  -> row-4 (Total nodes:10)
  		  ...	-> row-n

-###### The table below can be made for the n-line pyramid
+## The table below can be made for the n-line pyramid
  	line: The number of the pyramid line.
  	total_nodes: Total nodes
-> -Branching: Number of branches from the first line to the finish line
+	Branching: Number of branches from the first line to the finish line
-> -counter_bites: The number of branches can be represented in how many bytes.
+	counter_bites: The number of branches can be represented in how many bytes.

     line | total_nodes | Branching | counter_bites
        2	3	     2  	1 [0-1]